 Endurance vs. CarShield

-One of the most common maintenance tasks that car owners should consider is oil changes, which should be done every three months or 3,000 miles.
-Aside from oil changes, some other car parts also need regular maintenance to help keep your vehicle running correctly.
-For example, air filters, tire rotations, and fluid refilling must be maintained and periodically replaced throughout your vehicle’s lifetime.
+One of the most important maintenance tasks is routine oil changes, which should be performed every three months or 3,000 miles.
+Beyond oil changes, several other components also require regular attention to keep your vehicle running smoothly.
+Air filters, tire rotations, and fluid levels all need periodic maintenance and replacement throughout your car’s lifespan.

 Types of Warranties

-A warranty, also referred to sometimes as a vehicle service contract (VSC) when issued by a third-party warranty company or provider, is a contract where your vehicle will be covered from unexpected repairs and breakdowns that fall outside your insurance coverage.
-While warranties can come in all different shapes and sizes, the most common types of warranties are:
+An extended car warranty, also referred to as a vehicle service contract (VSC) when issued by a third-party provider, is a contract where your car will be covered from unexpected repairs and breakdowns that fall outside your auto insurance coverage.
+While extended warranties can come in all different shapes and sizes, the most common types of warranties are:

 Factory Warranty

 A factory warranty is provided when you purchase a vehicle from a dealership.
 This type of warranty states that your car will be covered for any necessary parts and labor in case of a malfunction stemming from a manufacturer defect, such as in the materials used or the craftsmanship.
-This coverage will also include any components that may have suffered wear and tear as well.
+This coverage will also include any components that may have suffered wear and tear.

-For example, if you purchase a used vehicle with 26,000 miles on a 36,000 miles factory warranty, you will only be covered for the first 10,000 miles you drive.
+For example, purchasing a used vehicle with 26,000 miles on a 36,000-mile factory warranty will only cover the first 10,000 miles you drive.
 The same is true for a vehicle’s age, as a four-year-old used vehicle with only 15,000 miles will still be past the initial three-year warranty.

 Powertrain Warranty

-A powertrain warranty is one of the most well-known types of warranties available and covers all engine and transmission parts for at least three or five years after the purchase date.
+A powertrain warranty is one of the most well-known types of warranty available.
+It covers all engine and transmission parts for at least three or five years after the purchase date.

 Bumper-to-Bumper Warranty